By Yustin Riopko

 Gallagher said Charlotte has been one of the first cities in the Southeast to have working permits and guidelines for e-scooters.
-Now officials are trying to improve those and introduce a city ordinance.
+This is bringing a lot of business to the e-scooter industry with more people seeing the popularity of the scooters and visiting sites like https://www.it-directory.ie/collections/electric-scooters-ireland to see if they can get one for themselves.
+Now officials are trying to improve the permits and guidelines and introduce a city ordinance.

 “They can expand by 50 scooters when they demonstrate over a 30-day rolling average that they had more than three trips per unit per day,” Gallagher said.
 “So at the point that the number of scooters out there on the streets goes to less than two trips per unit per day, we’d want them to constrict their system.
 Our intent for this is to allow the system to grow when it’s being heavily used and allow it to return to balance when it’s being underutilized.”

 Other N.C. cities like Raleigh, Durham and Greensboro have since picked up on the e-scooter wave and taken pointers from Charlotte for the details.
 Now, Charlotte’s transportation and planning committee is looking to them for where to go next.